- 1 Logging Out (Exit) from Agent Workspace

 When this happens, you can still log in, but when you examine your My Channels tab, you will notice that one or more channels have the Out Of Service status.
 When a channel is out of service, you cannot log on or off on that channel and you cannot set your status.When the channel becomes available again, a message is displayed at the bottom of the Workspace window.
 You can use the My Channels tab to change your status on that channel.

 Setting your status to Not Ready with a Reason

 Handle an inbound call

-Make sure your phone device is connected and ready.
+Make sure that your phone device is connected and ready.

-When a call arrives, you'll get a pop-up in the bottom right-hand corner of your screen.
+When a call arrives, you receive a pop-up notification.
 You might also hear a sound to alert you that a call has arrived.

 Click Accept to connect the call.
 If you Reject the call, or ignore the pop-up, it goes to the next available agent.

 Watch the video for a short demonstration of how to handle a voice call.
 Note: some of the features shown in this video might not be available in your contact center.Detailed call handling information can be found here.

 To get you started, here are some common call handling features:

 - Click Hold () to place your caller on hold.